dylan-lang/dylan-programming-book/source/design.rst

 Objects that model an airport
 -----------------------------

-We need to define classes that represent the objects in Figures `See Objects in a simple airport. <design.htm#83800>`_ and `See Transitions between sky and gate for outbound and inbound aircraft. <design.htm#41337>`_.
+We need to define classes that represent the objects in Figures `Objects in a simple airport. <design.htm#83800>`_ and `Transitions between sky and gate for outbound and inbound aircraft. <design.htm#41337>`_.
 Note that the application displays information about the path of an aircraft from gate to sky and sky to